gsknnft/QWormhole/README.md

 ## Handshake & security
 - **Default handshake** – `{ type: "handshake", version, tags? }` automatically queues when `protocolVersion` is set.
+- **Native parity** – the libwebsockets server binding now enforces the same handshake pipeline as the TS server, surfaces TLS fingerprints/negentropic metadata on `connection.handshake`, and only emits `connection` after your optional `verifyHandshake` hook approves the snapshot.
 - **Negantropic signer** – pass `handshakeSigner` or use `createNegantropicHandshake` to emit signed payloads with `negHash` + coherence metadata for downstream policy engines.
 - **TLS-aware metadata** – when `tls` options are provided, the client captures peer fingerprints, ALPN, and exported keying material, then merges them into `handshake.tags`.
 The server pins those fingerprints via `verifyTlsFingerprint`, derives a session-bound key, and attaches the TLS snapshot to `connection.handshake.tls` for your app.
 - **Policy hooks** – `verifyHandshake` and `createHandshakeVerifier` make it easy to reject unwanted versions, tags, or signatures; failures immediately drop the socket and emit `clientClosed(hadError: true)`.